Blog Header Logo

 BONUS TIP: Speaking of sunshine, warmer temperatures encourage bacteria growth, which can speed up chlorine consumption.
 If warmer weather is not in the forecast, look into other ways to help heat up the pool water.

-Use a Chlorine Neutralizer
+Use a chlorine neutralizer

 If you’re looking to fix the high levels of chlorine in a short amount of time, we recommend using a chlorine neutralizer.
 There are several chlorine neutralizers on the market, including sodium thiosulphate, sodium sulfite, and sodium metabisulfite, among others.
 These products reduce high levels of chlorine without altering Total Alkalinity or Calcium Hardness levels in your pool.